Interpretable Sequence Learning for COVID-19 Forecasting: End-to-end training

-{\textbf{{Partial teacher forcing:}}} The compartmental model presented in Sec. \ref{sec:compartmental} produces the future propagated values from the current timestep.
+where $L_{ls} = \lambda_{ls} \sum\nolimits_i |b_i|^2$ as discussed in Sec.~\ref{sec:encoders}. {\textbf{{Partial teacher forcing:}}} The compartmental model presented in Sec. \ref{sec:compartmental} produces the future propagated values from the current timestep.
 During training, we have access to the observed values for ${Y \in \{ Q, H, C, V, D, R^{(d)} \} }$ at every timestep, which we could condition the propagated values on, commonly-known as teacher forcing~\cite{teacher_forcing} to mitigate error propagation.
 At inference time, however, ground truth beyond the current timestep $t$ is unavailable, hence the predictions should be conditioned on the future estimates.
 Using solely ground-truth to condition propagation would create a train-test mismatch.
-In the same vein of past research to mix the ground truth and predicted data to condition the projections on \cite{scheduled_sampling}, we propose partial teacher forcing, simply conditioning $(1 - \lambda \mathbb{I} \{ Y[t] \}) Y[t] \!+\! \lambda \mathbb{I} \{ Y[t] \}) \hat{Y}[t]$, where $\mathbb{I}\{ Y[t]\} \in \{0, 1 \}$ indicates whether the ground truth $Y[t]$ exists and $\lambda\in [0,1]$.
-In the first stage of training, we use teacher forcing with $\lambda=0.5$.
-In the fine-tuning (please see below), we use $\lambda=1$ to unroll the last $\tau$ steps to mimic the real forecasting scenario.

-{\textbf{{Model fitting and selection:}}} The pseudo-code for training is presented in Algorithm \ref{alg_train}.
-We split the observed data into training and validation, setting the last $\tau$ timesteps for validation to mimic a testing scenario.
+In the same vein of past research to mix the ground truth and predicted data to condition the projections on \cite{scheduled_sampling}, we propose partial teacher forcing, simply conditioning $(1 - \nu \mathbb{I} \{ Y[t] \}) Y[t] \!+\! \nu \mathbb{I} \{ Y[t] \}) \hat{Y}[t]$, where $\mathbb{I}\{ Y[t]\} \in \{0, 1 \}$ indicates whether the ground truth $Y[t]$ exists and $\nu\in [0,1]$.
+In the first stage of training, we use teacher forcing with $\nu \in [0, 1]$, which is a hyperparameter.
+For fine-tuning (please see below), we use $\nu=1$ to unroll the last $\tau$ steps to mimic the real forecasting scenario. {\textbf{{Model fitting and selection:}}} The training pseudo code is presented in Algorithm \ref{alg_train}.
+We split the observed data into training and validation with the last $\tau$ timesteps to mimic the testing scenario.
 We use the training data for optimization of the trainable degrees of freedom, collectively represented as $\mathbf{\theta}$, while the validation data is used for early stopping and model selection.
-To determine the loss coefficients and initial conditions, we run hyperparameter tuning and pick the best model according to the validation loss.

 Once the model is selected, we fix the hyperparameters and run fine-tuning on joint training and validation data, to not waste valuable recent information by using it only for model selection.
-For optimization we use RMSProp as it is empirically observed to yield lower losses compared to other optimization algorithms and providing the best generalization performance.
-Compartmental models can be sensitive to initial values; hence we treat them as hyperparameters and select them via aforementioned hyperparameter tuning mechanism.
+For optimization, we use RMSProp as it is empirically observed to yield lower losses compared to other algorithms and providing the best generalization performance.